Neural Augmentation Based Panoramic High Dynamic Range Stitching: An Panoramic HDR Stitching Dataset

 \section{An Panoramic HDR Stitching Dataset}

 Same as other data driven research topics, data set plays an important role in the panoramic HDR stitching.
 Our panoramic HDR stitching data-set is built up from three well known HDR imaging data sets in \cite{1zheng2020,1cai2018,1xuyl2021}.
 All these differently exposed images in these datasets are captured in real-world.
 Each group of LDR images is constructed to resemble captures from a location with OFOVs, representing an HDR scene via a wide-angle perspective.
+Images are captured by two different cameras which are VETHDR-Nikon and VETHDR-Canon, exposure times are changed, the interval between the two adjacently exposed images is 1-EV.
+And there is a certain overlap between adjacent images.

 Nine images are captured for each HDR scene by using three different exposures and three different orientations.
 Three sets of LDR images with different exposures are captured for each orientation of the HDR scene.
 The nine images are denoted as ($Z_1$, $Z_T^{1 \to 2}$, $Z_T^{1 \to 3}$), ($Z_T^{2 \to 1}$, $Z_2$, $Z_T^{2 \to 3}$), and ($Z_T^{3 \to 1}$, $Z_T^{3 \to 2}$, $Z_3$).
 Neither moving objects nor camera movements exist in the three LDR images with different exposure for each orientation.
 Our data set consists of 780 training sets, 80 validation sets, and 120 test sets.
 Two sets are illustrated in Fig. \ref{data}.